beaujeant/beaujeant.github.io/AppSec101/programming.md

 }
 ```

-> __Note__: The prototype of the function `malloc` is located in the _header file_ `stdlib.h`, so you need to `#include` it first at the begining of your code.
+> __Note__: The prototype of the function `malloc` is located in the _header file_ `stdlib.h`, so you need to `#include` it first at the beginning of your code.

 Here again, that's pretty much it.
 If you want further information, you can read the [malloc reference](http://www.cplusplus.com/reference/cstdlib/malloc/).

 ### free

 The function `free` was also covered in chapter [Memory](/appsec101/memory/) - [Heap](/appsec101/memory/#heap). `free` is used whenever we no longer need the dynamically allocated memory block.
-It _releases_ so that it can be re-use for another dynamically allocated memory.
-The function takes as argument a pointer to a dynmically allocated memory block and returns nothing.
+It _releases_ so that it can be re-used for another dynamically allocated memory.
+The function takes as argument a pointer to a dynamically allocated memory block and returns nothing.

 ```
 #include <stdio.h>